 In response to Liz Ryan’s Forbes Article | “Ten Things Recruiters Don’t Need to Know About You”

 I’ve been in the executive search industry for over 18 years and placed up to the CEO level but also placed a number of seasoned people in the biotech industry.
-While this article makes several salient points, it is also flawed in a number of ways, including the formation of a partnership with a recruiter, the use of ATS systems, and relevancy of salary history.
+While Ryan’s article makes several salient points, it misses the mark in a number of ways, including the formation of a partnership with a recruiter, the use of ATS systems, and relevancy of salary history.

 First, is the search firm working on a contingency or retained search?
 If it is retained (and often times contingency), the search firm has likely queried the client on the information they are asking for – up front.
 Therefore, to say no to a request for salary information is to say no to the client themselves – not the recruiter.

 I know a number of larger firms ask for present salary right on the online application so if you decline to answer, the ATS won’t let you apply as it is a required field.
 These are not search firms I’m talking about.
 Rather, they are the clients of search firms that candidates presumably would like to go to work for.

 Second, salary history and present earnings ARE relevant if they demonstrate trajectory for a reasonably similar position.
 If your earnings this past year were half of the year before because you worked half time as a consultant – yes, your earnings this past year are irrelevant.
 However, if you presently occupy a role that is akin to the role being recruited for, they do become relevant as a benchmark.
 Clients consider three things when making compensation decisions: 1.)
 Supply / demand for any given skill set 2.)
 Compensation history 3.)
 Parity with similar positions within their own organizations.